shidel/DustyTP7/bin/README.md

 **_INFO.EXE_** Returns information about the computer system.

+**_INSTALL.EXE_** Very simple installer for PGM 7.2.
+Basically, creates a directory and copies PGM72.EXE there.
+The creates the launcher batch file for PGM.

 **_LARGE.COM_** A **TSR** that installs my larger text mode font.

 **_LASTDRIV.COM_** Returns the last assignable dos drive letter.
 (This used to matter when drive letters used precious memory.)